-Our intent is that an appropriate Coastal and Environment network is maintained in partnership with other levels of government and stakeholders to provide ecological services and enable sustainable and where possible an improved contribution to global biodiversity, with some sustainable recreation opportunities as a secondary aim dependant on the location and its natural values.
-The service also provides high quality amenity to residents which enhances lifestyle values.
+Our intent is that an appropriate Coastal and Environmental network is maintained in partnership with other levels of government, community and other stakeholders.
+This will provide ecological and coastal protection services that will enable sustainable and where possible an improved contribution to global biodiversity, with sustainable recreation opportunities (beach amenity, trail network) dependent on the location and its natural values.